nikitavoloboev/data/docs/tools/dropbox.md

 For sharing files temporarily I use [transfer.sh](https://transfer.sh) and [Vitor's awesome Alfred workflow](https://www.alfredforum.com/topic/5233-uploadfile-%E2%80%94-upload-files-and-directories-for-easy-sharing/) for it.

-I also use Dropbox for sharing configuration of some apps like [Alfred](../macOS/apps/alfred/alfred.md).
+I also used Dropbox for sharing configuration of some apps like [Alfred](../macOS/apps/alfred/alfred.md).

 ![](https://i.imgur.com/F9nsqBn.png)